 - Build the gravy in the cast iron skillet by adding the garlic and the tomato paste to the beef fond.
 Note: Be careful not to burn the garlic.
 Add the Worcestershire sauce and two packages of brown according to the directions, Again, see below for scratch gravy notes.

 - Once the gravy is built, add the veggies, meat, gravy, 2 cups of cold water, the bay leaf and a wee bit of salt and pepper to the cooking vessel and cook for the recommended times provided above.

 - Once the meat and veggies are tender, taste the gravy and adjust the seasoning as needed.
 If you'd like a thicker gravy, add a cornstarch slurry to achieve your desired thickness.

 - Serve warm, enjoy & cheers 🍻!

-- You could make your gravy from scratch, using the 2 methods below:
+- Make your gravy from scratch, using the 2 methods below:

 - 4 cups of beef stock

 - 3 cups of beef stock and 1 cup of white or red wine